 This is one of those situations that nobody would like to be found, but unfortunately, it happens quite often.
 There is no ideal way to protect yourself against it because the fault is not on our side but on the airline’s side.
 The only sensible idea is to pack some basic things to your hand luggage, just in case.
 It will prevent you from staying with nothing if your luggage is lost on the way.

-What to do when airlines lose your luggage?
+Air travel tips about What to do when airlines lose your luggage?

 First of all, you should report its disappearance or destruction (if you’re in such situation) to the Lost Baggage Office.
 What do you need to have with you?
 Identity card, boarding pass, and baggage receipt note.
 You will receive a special Protocol of Irregularities at the point – it’s an essential document; without it, you cannot apply for EU flight delay compensation from airlines.

 If your luggage is lost and you do not have anything at hand, you can buy necessities usually up to 100 euros, but remember to collect bills.
 Only after showing them will you get a refund from the carrier.
 Most airlines have particular complaint forms on their websites where you can complete and add all the needed documents remotely.

 Air travel tips about What if you are robbed?

 Large clusters of people are an ideal place for pickpockets, so when you’re going on some trips in overcrowded areas, do not take precious things with you.
 If you have the option, rent a place where you can get a safe for documents, camera, and telephones.